fxpio/tug/doc/index.md

 ### 2.4.
 Create your first API key

-The API keys are to be used with Composer to allow the connection with your Satis Serverless.
+The API keys are to be used with Composer to allow the connection with your Tug.

 To create a new API key, run the command: